github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

 You can use the package management commands in the CodeQL CLI to create CodeQL packs, add dependencies to packs, and install or update dependencies.
 For more information, see ":ref:`Creating and working with CodeQL packs <creating-and-working-with-codeql-packs>`."
 You can also publish and download CodeQL packs using the CodeQL CLI.
 For more information, see ":doc:`Publishing and using CodeQL packs <publishing-and-using-codeql-packs>`."

-The standard CodeQL packages for all supported languages are published in the `GitHub package registry <https://github.com/orgs/codeql/packages>`__.`
+The standard CodeQL packages for all supported languages are published in the `GitHub Container registry <https://github.com/orgs/codeql/packages>`__.`
 The `CodeQL repository <https://github.com/github/codeql>`__ contains sources for the standard CodeQL packs for all supported languages.

 .. _codeql-pack-structure: